devenkhatri/flutter_startup_namegen/README.md

 - New feature: Copy name to clipboard
 - New feature: Check domain availability for the saved word

+### 03-Feb-2022

+- Fix: Spell correction in copy message
+- Fix: Persist light/dark mode changes across app restarts
+- New feature: Ability to share all the saved words and domain availability status

 ### Work in progress

-- Fix: Retain light/dark mode between app launches
-- Fix: Spell correction in copy message
 - Update: Change domain availability logic to use proper APIs